walen007/flowmaster/README.md

-A simple module that helps you to manage asyncronous operations and avoid callback hell, code smell or spaghetti code.
+A simple NPM module that helps you to manage asyncronous operations and avoid callback hell, code smell or spaghetti code.

 To install: